SproutTechnology/sprout-roots/README.md

 # Root values

 ## Our differences - our potential

 Imagine working with people exactly like yourself.
 The same interests, the same strengths and weaknesses, the same background and life situation.
 Needless to say - those work days would get old quick.
 That is not what Sprout is about.
 Differences and diversity means potential.

 Sprout is about leveraging passions and interests of different people, ideas and organisations into something great.

+## Future in the shape of you

+At Sprout, we value your ideas, initiatives and dreams.
+We want you to dream, dream **BIG**!
+We'll help you, in any way that we can, to achieve those goals and aspirations.

+For you as an employeee, that means having the freedom to try new things, to explore and to be creative.
+It means having the final say in how you spend your days.
+It's up to you.

+Maybe you have an idea for _that_ perfect app, want to host a hackathon for _that_ good cause or maybe you dream about being involved in _that_ project.
+At Sprout - the future is yours to shape.
+We want to be part of your journey.

+For you as a partner, it means having the full power of Sprout at your side, in business ventures, projects or product development efforts.
+With an experienced set of professionals to back you, no dream is to big!
+When we join forces, anything is possible.

 ## Life balance - the Sprout way